 - Satisfactory Academic Progress Policy

 - Student Withdrawal and the Federal Title IV Funds Return Policy

 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 helps protect the privacy of student education records.
-Read more
+Read more about FERPA.

 During the first 14 calendar days of the semester, courses that a student drops or courses for which a student receives a refund will be removed from the student’s schedule and will not appear on his/her transcript.
 After 14 days, a student who wishes to withdraw from any course must obtain a withdrawal form from the Registrar’s office or withdraw online by the withdraw deadline.
 After the deadline, a student who wishes to withdraw from a course(s) must obtain an Instructor Approval Course Withdrawal form from the Registrar’s office or academic offices.
 A request for a withdrawal after the deadline does not guarantee an approval.
 Be sure to check with the Registrar’s office for specific deadline dates each semester.

 Credit extension courses have different withdrawal policies.
 Please refer to the Withdrawal and Refund Policies.

 Once the semester begins, there is a short period of time called “Add/Drop,” typically only the first week of classes, when students are allowed to make schedule changes.
 Once Add/Drop ends, the Registrar and the Financial Aid Office take a snapshot of the enrollment for all students.
 This is called the “census” or “enrollment freeze” date.
 Financial aid disbursements are based on the enrollment credits frozen at the census date.